vtex/cli-plugin-deps/README.md

 ## `oclif-example deps:diff [WORKSPACE1] [WORKSPACE2]`

 Diff between workspace dependencies.
-If only a parameter is passed the current workspace is used in the diff and if no parameter is passed the diff is made between the current workspace and master
+If only one parameter is passed the current workspace is used in the diff and if no parameter is passed the diff is made between the current workspace and master

 ```
 USAGE